v-medasan/Classification-of-Online-Customers-using-RFM-Analysis/README.md

 ## Dataset

 The dataset for this project was obtained from the UC Irvine Machine Learning Repository and can be found [here](https://archive-beta.ics.uci.edu/dataset/502/online+retail+ii).
 This dataset contains all the transactions that occurred in a UK-based non-store online retail, between the dates 01/12/2009- 09/12/2011.
 The UK- based company sells mainly unique occasion giftware.

+## Overview

+The aim of this project is to segment customers based on their spending habits and help classify them to help increase the profitability of the business.
+This will allow businesses to develop strategies to increase customer spending.
+There are three major parts to the project -
+1. Data Pre-Processing
+2. Data Modeling
+3. Classification

+We will use R for the entirety of the project.